p-giovanni/JMeter_report/README.md

 ```diff
 !
 Doing
 ```
-I am not yet sattisfied by the charts, there are a few improvements I'd like to do.
+I am not yet satisfied by the charts, there are a few improvements I'd like to do.
-There is also a bug (better a known one): the picture in the image file do not span the entire picture surface.

 **TODO**:
-- [o] a text box containing the general statistics;
+- [o] a note text box on the left containing comments, info, etc about the test;
-- [o] a picture containing all the charts;
 - [o] a batch Python script to create the charts;

 ## Data file